Longevity can be overwhelming. We make it simple to understand. So even you can get involved.

-The easiest way to get involved in longevity is to join us.
+The quickest way to get involved is to join us or one of these projects:

 Everything you need to know about getting started with longevity